Investors can consider exchange traded funds to help extract higher yields from a bond market that isn’t delivering a lot of topline yield.

 In this type of market, spread tightening by any historical measure is very limited from here.
 The strategists believed that a strong investor appetite leaves new issues concession negligible and spreads tight.
 Additionally, the U.S. yield advantage for foreign investors should keep demand for the U.S. Credit elevated in the near- to intermediate-term.

 Passive bond fund investments have helped investors ride a three-decade-long bull rally, but it will be tougher in the environment ahead.
-The strategists argued that opportunities are scarce in passive fixed income strategies tied to Bloomberg Barclays Aggregate Bond Indices, and more attractive risk-reward opportunities can be found outside more traditional benchmarks.
+The strategists argued that opportunities are scarce in passive fixed income strategies tied to Bloomberg Fixed Income Indices, and more attractive risk-reward opportunities can be found outside more traditional benchmarks.

 Strategies tracking passive indices may expose investors to unforeseen risks, such as credit risk, interest rate sensitivity, market value fluctuations, and a limited investment universe.